Trade account

 Corridors and hallways

 For long corridors without any room at the end, you can squeeze in a half-bathroom with careful planning and design.
-A half-bathroom consists of only a basin and toilet which is sufficient for practical purposes.
+A half-bathroom consists of just a basin and a toilet, which is sufficient for practical purposes.
 If there is enough space, try installing a shower as well.
 Again, this requires meticulous planning to maximise the space you have.

 Back-to-back wardrobes